codecentric/gatling-jdbc/README.md

 In order to avoid conflicts with `io.gatling:gatling-jdbc` the artifact name has been changed with version 2.0.1.
 Instead of `gatling-jdbc` it is now called `jdbc-gatling` (see issue #8).
 Apart from this, nothing changes.
 All package names etc. stayed the same.

+Also, by forking it from it's original position the group id and the packages have changed!
+The correct import is now `dev.code_n_roll.gatling....` and the group id changed to `dev.code_n_roll.gatling`.

 ## Usage

 ```scala